Locations:

 How long does implantation bleeding last?

 Implantation bleeding can last a few hours or a few days.
 The length of time you have implantation bleeding varies.
-It’s rare for it to last more than three days.
+It should stop on its own after about two days.

 Care and Treatment